Last week Merkel leaned left and it worked. Truth be told, she had to.

 You see, nuclear when it goes wrong is a bit like a Boeing 747 going down… or a tsunami wiping out a town.
 It kills a decent amount of people really quickly and for this reason it is imprinted on our minds and memories.
 On a whole, though, it’s the safest thing we’ve got.

 But don’t trust me.
-Here’s the facts (the total number of deaths by energy source):
+Here are the facts (the total number of deaths by energy source):

 The fact is that uranium, pound for pound, is quite simply unbeatable as a source of base load power.
 Here’s the comparison compliments of the European Nuclear Society: